brenthompson2/Angel_Central/DevLog.markdown

 ### Need to Implement:
 Functionality:

+	- Implement Intended Flow
+		- Choose warrior, guardian, or prayer
+		- Choose Text & then allow editing
 	- Get Images from Firebase
 	- Get Texts from Firebase

 Design:

 	- Need scrolling for pic-select & text-select
+	- See Flow of App on Trello

 BackEnd:

 	- Firebase?
+	- Some pics are on Trello

 ### Log of activity